-Why do I need a Hiking Guide Insurance policy?
+Why do I need Hiking Guide Insurance?

 Hiking provides people the perfect opportunity to reconnect with nature, get their heart rates up, and learn something new about the land that surrounds them.
 As a hiking guide, you offer adventurous trekkers tips on how best to prepare themselves on a trip and how to achieve peace of mind, no matter the circumstance.

 As a guided hiking instructor, you deserve the same peace of mind when it comes to your business.
 Nature is inherently dangerous, and nowadays, people seem to be inherently litigious.
 And while everyone is liable to make a mistake now and then, this shouldn’t leave you open to financial ruin.

 Consider what happens when one of your hikers strays off the hiking trail and gets bitten by a rattlesnake.
 They get rushed to the emergency room, and you’re left facing a massive bill.

 Or on a particularly difficult trek, you’re forced to lead everyone on a longer route back to camp, due to the condition of the trails.
 This leads to a schedule delay for one of your hikers who claims they lost a client because they weren’t able to reach a meeting on time.
 Now a lawsuit with the word “negligence” is staring you in the face.

 With potential hazards all around on every trip, there are new risks at every switchback.
 For example, while hiking up a trail, someone in your group knocks loose a large rock that starts barreling down the hill.
 A miniature avalanche ends up spraying the parking lot at the bottom.
 While nobody was hurt—thank goodness—a few car windows were cracked.
 Because you were leading the group, you are named responsible for the third-party property damage.